 - Free Application for Federal Student Aid Is for undergraduates with exceptional financial need; that is, students with the lowest Expected Family Contributions (EFC's).

 - Federal Supplemental Educational Opportunity Grant (SEOG) The FSEOG is a grant for undergraduates with exceptional financial need: that is, students with the lowest Expected Family Contributions (EFC's).
 Priority is given to students who receive Federal Pell Grants.
 The amount ranges from $250 to $500 per semester.

 - Texas Education Opportunity Grant (TEOG) The Texas Educational Opportunity Grant (TEOG), formerly known as Texas II Grant, is a supplemental grant established by Texas Legislature to assist needy Texas residents who are pursuing a degree or certificate at the community college level.
 Students who have completed 30 hours or more are not eligible for this grant.
 You must have completed the minimum program in high school.
 You must have an EFC of 2000 or less based on the FAFSA application.

-- Texas Public Education Grant (TPEG) State grant program that is generally for students who do not qualify for the Pell or Seog grants.
-The award will range from $300 to $800 per semester based on half-time enrollment.
+- Texas Public Education Grant (TPEG) State grant program that is generally for students who do not qualify for the Pell Grant or Seog.
+The award will range from $14 to $1,250 per semester based on half-time enrollment.

 - Work Study Programs

 Federal and state funded programs to promote part-time employment of students to gain practical work experience.
 Students must complete FAFSA.